 Better vision can also help to ease the feelings of isolation and depression that limited mobility can cause.

 By working with Visioncall, we can help you care for the eyes of your residents!

 Maintaining independence in the home with Visioncall

-For example, our Lifestyle Passport indicates a person’s eye care needs and any eye conditions they may have.
+For example, our Lifestyle Passport indicates a person’s eye care needs and if they have eye conditions.

 This personalised information is useful in guiding caregiving, and more importantly, care adaptations.

-For instance, if someone has lost their central vision due to Macular Degeneration it’s important to tell them who you are as you approach them.
+If a person has lost their central vision due to macular degeneration, it’s important to tell them who you are as you approach.

-Being aware of surroundings when living with sight loss can help someone to feel independent.
+Being aware of surroundings and adaptations for a person living with sight loss can help them to lead a richer life.